mdn/browser-compat-data/docs/data-guidelines.md

 However, this guideline does not apply to features where the browser's expected behavior is conditional on the behavior of the operating system itself.
 For example, a browser can fully implement a CSS media query even if an underlying operating system can never satisfy the media query's condition because it does not support the requisite hardware.

 This guideline was proposed in [#6906](https://github.com/mdn/browser-compat-data/issues/6906).

+## Constants

+Don't include data for constants in BCD.
+The rationale for not including them is that they're not known to be a source of any compatibility issues.

+For example, although the UI Events specification defines a [`DOM_KEY_LOCATION_STANDARD`](https://w3c.github.io/uievents/#dom-keyboardevent-dom_key_location_standard) constant, we don't include data for it in BCD.

+This guideline was proposed in [#7936](https://github.com/mdn/browser-compat-data/issues/7585), based in part on previous discussion in [#7585](https://github.com/mdn/browser-compat-data/issues/7585).

 ## Release lines and backported features